drMurtadha/swk-iot-heritage/README.md

   3. Integrate predictive models into IoT platforms for automated alerts and preventive recommendations.
   4. Test predictive capabilities in simulation environments and validate them in operational heritage sites.

-**Objective 1: Develop an integrated IoT platform combining diverse data sources.**

-- **Methodology:**
-  1. Deploy IoT sensors to monitor environmental (temperature, humidity) and structural data (vibration, crack formation).
-  2. Collect historical microclimatic data from ERA5 to understand seasonal and long-term environmental trends.
-  3. Develop a data integration framework using cloud-based platforms to combine real-time IoT data with historical datasets.
-  4. Implement a unified dashboard for data visualization and analysis.

-**Objective 2: Design scalable IoT systems for smaller heritage sites.**

-- **Methodology:**
-  1. Use low-cost sensors (e.g., open-source hardware like Arduino or Raspberry Pi) for environmental and structural monitoring.
-  2. Create modular IoT kits tailored for smaller-scale deployment with minimal maintenance requirements.
-  3. Develop training materials and guidelines for site managers to implement and maintain the IoT systems.
-  4. Pilot scalable solutions at a smaller heritage site in Malaysia (e.g., Melaka or George Town) for validation.

-**Objective 3: ********Create AI-driven predictive models for conservation strategies********.**

-- **Methodology:**
-  1. Use combined real-time sensor data and ERA5 historical data as inputs for machine learning models.
-  2. Train AI models to predict environmental fluctuations, visitor impacts, and potential risks to heritage structures.
-  3. Integrate predictive models into IoT platforms for automated alerts and preventive recommendations.
-  4. Test predictive capabilities in simulation environments and validate them in operational heritage sites.

 #### Research Gaps and How to Address Them